 BAYONNE, N.J., Oct.
 09, 2019 (GLOBE NEWSWIRE) -- BCB Bancorp, Inc. (the “Company”), Bayonne, NJ (BCBP), the holding company for BCB Bank (the “Bank”), today announced that its Board of Directors declared a regular quarterly cash dividend of $0.14 per share.
 The dividend will be payable November 22, 2019, to common shareholders of record on November 8, 2019.

-“We believe quarterly cash dividends are an important component of building shareholder value,” stated Thomas Coughlin, President and Chief Executive Officer.
-At the stock price of $12.94 per share at the close of the market on April 10, 2019, the current dividend equates to a yield of 4.33% on an annualized basis.
+“Our solid financial performance provides us with the opportunity to pay a cash dividend to our common stock shareholders, while still maintaining a strong capital position to support growth,” said Thomas Coughlin, President and Chief Executive Officer.
+At the stock price of $12.78 per share at the close of the market on October 8, 2019, the current dividend equates to a yield of 4.38% on an annualized basis.

 About BCB Bancorp, Inc.